 Blogging helps your website stay fresh as a daisy as the more content you publish, the more Google bots will come back looking for more.
 You certainly don’t need to publish a blog post every day.
 Try and find a rhythm that fits you and your workflow.
+It also depends on how quickly you expect to scale your organic growth efforts.
 The minimum would be once a month, but if you are really dedicated to your SEO we recommend once a week.
 Of course, more is always welcome – if you have valuable information to share.

 Backlinks are links from external sites to your own website (or any of its pages).
 They are an important part of your SEO strategy.
 Indeed, the more links you are able to get, the more your website is considered trustworthy and authoritative in Google’s eyes.
 Getting them isn’t a simple task, but you can start by connecting with bloggers, websites and online magazines in your sphere and try to get mentioned by them.
 Check this post for to get some top outreach marketing tips.

 Remember, it’s important to remain within Google’s guidelines and not partake in so called ‘link schemes’, which is totally an SEO sin.
 Read more about Google’s webmaster guidelines here.